 - Failure to treat.
-This error occurs when the doctors correctly diagnose a condition but then fail to treat it following the acceptable standard of care.
-Discharging a patient too soon, or the lack of follow up care, can make conditions worse and lead to injury.
+This error occurs when the doctors correctly diagnose a condition but fail to treat it according to the acceptable standard of care.
+Discharging a patient too soon, or the lack of follow-up care, can make conditions worse and lead to injury.

 - Emergency room errors.
 Emergency rooms are chaotic places, and the medical personnel and staff who work in them are often fatigued and overworked.
 Patients whose conditions were missed or exacerbated because of an emergency room mistake could have their health severely jeopardized.

 - Birth injuries.
 A significant portion of medical malpractice claims is against OBGYNs for childbirth-related medical mistakes.
-Conditions such as shoulder dystocia or other nerve damage, spinal cord injuries, cerebral palsy, and cephalohematoma are common birth injuries that could have been caused by medical errors.
+Conditions such as shoulder dystocia or other nerve damage, spinal cord injuries, cerebral palsy, and cephalohematoma are common birth injuries that medical errors could have caused.

 - Prescription drug errors.
 From illegible prescriptions to incorrect dosages to pharmacy errors, medication mistakes are among the most common – and most dangerous – types of medical malpractice cases.
 Doctors make errors in prescribing the wrong medication, incorrectly dosing, and administration of prescription drugs.
 Other drug errors include prescribing drugs that can cause harm to the patient when they interact with one another.

 - Healthcare providers under the influence.
-Prescription drug abuse is a growing problem that eadly, extendsto the very people we trust with our lives.
+Prescription drug abuse is a growing problem that deadly, extends to the very people we trust with our lives.
 Abusing prescription drugs or taking illicit ones while at work can hinder judgment and decision-making skills.
 You want a guarantee that the health workers helping you are at their best.

 Why Do Malpractice Claimants Benefit More in New Jersey?